alice-si/alice-dai/README.md

     yarn install

-Then you can run a set of tests based written with mocha based on the truffle framework:
+Then you can run a set of tests written with mocha based on the truffle framework:

     yarn test

 ## Contributions

-All comments and ideas for improvements and pull requests are welcomed.
+All comments and ideas for improvements and pull requests are welcome.
 We want to improve the project based on feedback from the community.

 ## License